Why get involved?

 - Customers reviewed and agreed several important policies this year, including the Decant Policy and our Domestic Abuse Policy and the Anti-Social Behaviour policy.

 - Changes with statements and clarity around service charges in Independent Living as a result of community meeting led by Sean Jackson, our Support Services Manager.

 - We reduced the waiting time for a call back from 3 minutes to 90 seconds.

 - We now offer ‘school run’ appointments, that enable those taking children to and from school, can have appointments that suit them.

-- We now provide all customers who have a garage that requires works or will be knocked down, receive 4 weeks notice.
+- We now give all customers who have a garage that requires works or will be knocked down, 4 weeks notice before work begins.

-- We now make sure anyone visiting your home, staff or on our behalf, will show an ID badge, even if they have visited your home before.
+- We now make sure anyone visiting your home, staff or sub-contractors, will show an ID badge, even if they have visited your home before.

-This year we launched our new customer portal and asked customers to join a user group to help shape how it worked.
-The user group have made 3 improvements to our portal.
+- When we launched our new customer portal, we asked customers to join a user group to help shape how it worked.
+The user group made 3 improvements to our portal.
 They told us customers should be able to set up a direct debit and set up a re-payment plan for rent arrears on the portal.
-They also told us that other customers, such as leaseholders and shared owners should be able to services and support via the portal.
+They also told us that other customers, such as leaseholders and shared owners should be able to request services and support via the portal.
 We have now added these functions.

 Let’s work together to create happier healthier places to live